 events, and the IDs and keywords are not resolved.
 Thus, it requires in-depth knowledge

 of the SQL audit model to decipher events.
-LOGbinder SQL enriches SQL Server’s
+LOGbinder for SQL Server enriches SQL Server’s

 cryptic and generic audit messages to produce